Dskobra/setup-scripts/README.md

 # setup-scripts
-Personal scripts for quickly setting up normal packages i use on fedora/openSUSE.
+Personal scripts for quickly setting up normal packages i use on fedora.
 Ignore the mess. :P

 folder layout